Nitrate in Drinking Water

 - Testing public water systems

-- Requiring public water systems to protect water supplies from contamination (Source Water Protection Program)
+- Requiring public water systems to protect water sources from contamination and providing technical assistance and grants to help do so (Source Water Protection)

 - Establishing and enforcing Laws and Rules for proper Construction of Wells and Borings and Sealing of Wells and Borings